-12 If the conduct alleged would not meet the definition of Sexual Harassment, even if sustained, the Title IX process will be terminated.
-However, the conduct may continue to be investigated under other policies and processes, such as those under the Institution's student codes of conduct, civil rights policies, discrimination and harassment policies, and/or any other applicable policy adopted by an individual Institution.
+Institution's student codes of conduct, civil rights policies, discrimination and harassment policies, and/or any other applicable policy adopted by an individual Institution.

-- A notice regarding whether interviews will be recorded, and that only the Investigator is permitted to record interviews; - A description of the parties' opportunities to present, inspect, and review evidence; - A statement that the parties may have an Advisor of their choice, who is permitted to be an attorney; - A statement that the parties may have a Support Person of their choice; - A statement urging the parties to maintain discretion as to the details of the matter, both in recognition of the sensitive nature of the matter, and to ensure they do not influence other individuals' statements; - A summary of the hearing process and a statement that the Hearing Decision will make factual and policy findings regarding the allegations; - A statement that findings will be based on a Preponderance of the Evidence Standard; - A notice admonishing the parties against Retaliation; and, - A notice informing the parties they are prohibited from making false statements or knowingly submitting false information based on the Institution's conduct codes.
+- A notice regarding whether interviews will be recorded, and that only the Investigator is permitted to record interviews; - A description of the parties' opportunities to present, inspect, and review evidence: - A statement that the parties may have an Advisor of their choice, who is permitted to be an attorney; - A statement that the parties may have a Support Person of their choice; - A statement urging the parties to maintain discretion as to the details of the matter, both in recognition of the sensitive nature of the matter, and to ensure they do not influence other individuals' statements; - A summary of the hearing process and a statement that the Hearing Decision will make factual and policy findings regarding the allegations; - A statement that findings will be based on a Preponderance of the Evidence Standard; - A notice admonishing the parties against Retaliation; and, - A notice informing the parties they are prohibited from making false statements or knowingly submitting false information based on the Institution's conduct codes.

-The Notice of Allegations shall be amended any time during the investigation to include additional allegations of Policy violations identified during the investigation.
+The Notice of Allegations shall be amended any time during the investigation to include additional allegations of Initiation of the Title IX Grievance Process Policy violations identified during the investigation.
 An amended Notice of Allegations should include all required information described above.